How to Generate and Scan vCard QR Codes with JavaScript

 Get your trial key.

-Generate vCard QR Code
+Step 1: Generate a vCard QR Code

 We are going to use two third-party libraries: